rana-ji0001/rana-ji0001/README.md

 - 👋 Hi, I’m Karan Rana
-- 👀 I’m interested in
+- 👀 I’m interested in learing new things
 - 🌱 I’m currently learning Web devlopment and Dsa with Java currently
 - 💞️ I’m looking to collaborate on anything that will build my logic making strategies
 - 📫 You can reach me through my phone no. which is 9053655484